Dodd, Texas

 Dodd is an unincorporated community in Castro County, Texas, United States.
 According to the Handbook of Texas, the community had an estimated population of 15 in 2000.

 History

-Dodd was named for a family of local settlers in the early 1900s.
+Dodd was named after a family of local settlers in the early 1900s.
 The settlement had a store, a grain elevator, and a gin serving 35 people from the 1970s to 1990.
 Its population went down to 15 in 2000.

 A mausoleum can be found in a private cemetery in northern Dodd.
 It is said to be the grave of someone named I.D.
 Beasley.

 Geography

 Dodd is located on Farm to Market Road 303, 18 mi southwest of Dimmitt in the southwestern corner of Castro County.

 Education

 Schoolchildren in Dodd attended Big Square school, located north of the community, until 1945 when it joined the Dimmitt and Springlake-Earth School Districts.

 Today, the community is served by the Springlake-Earth Independent School District.